-A traffic citation or civil infraction is legally defined as an act or omission which is not a crime, better known as "traffic tickets."
+Civil infractions, including most traffic offenses, are defined as an act or omission which is not considered a crime.

-- You must contact the court within the time required (within 10 days) and request that a contested hearing be scheduled.
-The court will mail you a notice of the hearing date.
+3. To deny responsibility, you must contact the court office at (616) 538-9660 within ten business days to request a contested hearing.
+The court will mail you notice of the hearing date.

 - Cash - if payment is made in person